-Once logged in, you’ll then be directed to your video’s review page on Vimeo where you can monitor upload progress.
+Once logged in, you’ll then see an upload page which gives you some next step options including: editing title and description, navigating to the video settings, or navigating to the review page.
+You will be able to change video settings while you monitor the upload progress.
 Uploads initiated directly from Dropbox will always honor the default privacy settings set in the upload defaults tab of your Account Settings.
 Otherwise, your video will default to public privacy, and can be changed in the video's settings.

-Note: If you select a video on Dropbox that’s already available on your Vimeo account, you’ll be automatically sent to its respective review page.
+Note: If you select a video on Dropbox that’s already available on your Vimeo account, you’ll be sent back to the upload page.
 An additional upload will not process.

 Once upload and conversion is complete, Pro, Business, and Premium members can immediately start collaborating with reviewers, while Basic and Plus members can demo the review page but not share it with others.